The BBC has investigated the imaginary character of the lovely Samantha on Radio 4's I'm Sorry I Haven't A Clue , it has been disclosed.

 EastEnders has a rich history of tackling social issues.
 The show does not advocate racism or intolerance in any way; in fact it seeks to challenge these negative views.

-views by her father, Masood.
+her views by her father, Masood.
 Drama often requires an oppositional voice or view-point in order for another character/s to express their feelings, and challenge a particular sentiment or standpoint.
-This is the case in the episode which will air on 15
+This is the case in the episode which will